 The Group has performed an assessment of whether it is going concern in the light of current economic conditions and all available information about future risk and uncertainties.
 The projections have been prepared covering the Group's future performance and liquidity.
-Even during the challenging time, the Group was able to manage its liquidity position by proactively controlling cost components and managing capital expenditure within the budgets.
+The Group manage its liquidity position by proactively controlling cost components and managing capital expenditure within the budgets.
 Further, the Group is low-leveraged and consequently the management believes that it is better placed off the headwinds as compared to its competitors.